Inexpensive Teacups Report UPDATED: 17 January 2018

 -London Design Teacups and Saucer (set of 2) – $8

 Ebay has long been a “go to” place for china.
-I have found many teacups on this site however, there is a key to saving money.
+We have found many teacups on this site however, there is a key to saving money.
 Here it is!
 Always shop for teacup lots.
 You will not only save money on the cups and saucers you will also save money on shipping.

 Here are some recent finds :